Relational De-Creation

 The strongest case for this view

-The strongest case for flat conditional immortality is that it begins much closer to Scripture’s anthropology.
+The strongest case for Flat Conditional Immortality is that it begins much closer to Scripture’s anthropology.
 Immortality belongs to God and is given in Christ; it is not naturally possessed by all human beings.
 The wicked perish rather than being preserved forever in torment.
+The language of death, destruction, perishing, and the second death is therefore allowed to retain its natural force.

 What it gets right